-Outside of periods of defined escalation such as the last month when rocket fire from Gaza has increase there has been almost no rocket fire from Gaza over the last three and a half years.
-In a Haaretz Article discussing the increase of rocket fire this month it is also noted that that, according to the Israeli Defense Ministry, in 2015 a total of 21 rockets were fired from Gaza.
+Outside of periods of defined escalation swhen rocket fire from Gaza increases there is little if any rocket fire from Gaza.
+In a Haaretz Article discussing the increase of rocket fire in 2018 as tentions rose at that time, it was noted that, according to the Israeli Defense Ministry, in 2015 a total of 21 rockets were fired from Gaza.
 In 2016 a total of 15 rockets were fired from Gaza.
 In 2017 a total of 35 rockets were fired from Gaza.
 Between January 1 and May 29 of 2018 only 10 rockets were fired from Gaza, with none fired during March, April, and the first weeks of May.

 All of this also occurred within the context of the decade long Israeli blockade of Gaza which systematically denies Palestinians in Gaza their most basic rights.

-Putting all of this out before any attack on Gaza occurs is important because this isn’t a change in reality.
-This situation, where Israel regularly attacks Gaza without any attention given, has been the reality for most of the last decade.
+Putting all of this out as this new attack on Gaza occurs is important because this isn’t a change in reality.
+This situation, where Israel regularly attacks Gaza without any attention given, has been the reality for most of the last 14 years.
 This was the situation before the Israeli attacks on Gaza in 2008, 2012, and 2014.
 However, in all of these instances Israeli narratives that focus on Palestinian violence as the driver of conflict have shaped reports in the media and by commentators.